 Now, as your computer boots from the Windows 10 installation media, follow the next steps-

-3. In Troubleshooting window, click on “Advanced options“.
+3. When the Troubleshooting window appears, you need to click on “Advanced options“.

-4. In the Advanced options window, click on the “Command Prompt“.
+4. After that, you need to click on the “Command Prompt“.

 Finally, follow these steps to transfer your data to the removable media devices.